-Development proposals affecting heritage assets and the wider historic environment should:
+Development proposals affecting heritage assets and the wider historic environment should achieve the following objectives:

-- Protect, conserve, and where possible enhance heritage assets and their settings in a manner appropriate to their significance through appropriate management, uses and sympathetic design, in particular emphasising the original form and function where possible; - 2. where opportunities exist, contribute to the character and local distinctiveness of the townscape or wider environment, especially within conservation areas; - 3. use the retention, repair and sustainable use of heritage assets to provide a focus for wider regeneration schemes; - 4. record and advance the understanding of the significance of any heritage assets to be lost (wholly or in part) and to make this evidence or archive generated publicly accessible and - 5. where appropriate, improve the understanding of and public access to the heritage asset.
+- preserve or where possible enhance heritage assets and their settings the conservation, and where appropriate enhancement of, heritage assets and their settings that positively contribute to the character of a site, townscape and/or wider environment, including conservation areas in a manner appropriate to their significance through appropriate management, uses and sympathetic design, in particular emphasising the original form and function where possible; - 2. the conservation and enhancement of heritage assets and their settings through appropriate management, uses and sympathetic design. where opportunities exist, contribute to the character and local distinctiveness of the townscape or wider environment, especially within conservation areas; - use the retention, repair and sustainable use of heritage assets to provide as a focus for wider regeneration schemes; and - 4. record and advance the understanding of the significance of any heritage assets to be lost (wholly or in part) and to make this evidence or archive generated publicly accessible and the appropriate recording of heritage assets in mitigation of development impact, in cases where agreed loss occurs. - 4.5. where appropriate, improve the understanding of and public access to the heritage asset.